SpatzSpitz/CodexUCI_Prototype/README.md

 Prototype system demonstrating a web based audio mixer UI and Node.js gateway for a Q-SYS Core.
 The gateway relays WebSocket messages between the browser UI and the Q-SYS QRC interface.
-Channels and control IDs are defined in `channels.json` and shared between projects.
+Assets and control IDs are defined in `config/assets.json` and shared between projects.

 ## Projects

 ### UI (`/ui`)
 * React + TypeScript + Vite
-* Loads channel strips from `channels.json`
+* Loads audio assets from `config/assets.json`
 * Connects to the gateway via WebSocket
 * Dark mode and German translations by default